-Jihadica is a clearinghouse for materials related to militant, transnational Sunni Islamism, commonly known as Jihadism.
-At the moment, much of this material is diffuse, known only to a few specialists, and inaccessible to the public and policymakers unless they pay a fee.
-Jihadica provides this material for free and keeps a daily record of its dissemination that can be easily searched and studied.
-These records are accompanied by the expert commentary of people who have the requisite language training to understand the primary source material and advanced degrees in relevant fields.
+Jihadica is a website dedicated to analysis of the transnational Sunni Islamist movement known as jihadism.
+Much of the primary source material related to this movement is diffuse, known only to a few specialists, and inaccessible to the public and policymakers unless they pay a fee.
+Jihadica features expert commentary by people who have the requisite language training to understand this material and advanced degrees in relevant fields.

-William McCants (@will_mccants), the founder and co-editor of Jihadica, directs the Project on U.S. Relations with the Islamic World at the Brookings Institution and teaches at Johns Hopkins University.
-He previously served as senior adviser for countering violent extremism at the U.S. Department of State.
-Will has a PhD from Princeton University and is the author of Founding Gods, Inventing Nations, and The ISIS Apocalypse.
+William McCants (@will_mccants), the founder of Jihadica, is the global policy lead for counterterrrorism at Google.
+Previously, he directed the Project on U.S. Relations with the Islamic World at the Brookings Institution and served as senior adviser for countering violent extremism at the U.S. Department of State.
+Will has a Ph.D. from Princeton University and is the author of Founding Gods, Inventing Nations, and The ISIS Apocalypse.

-Joas Wagemakers is a lecturer at the Faculty of Philosophy, Theology and Religious Studies of Radboud University Nijmegen, the Netherlands, and a research fellow at the Netherlands Institute of International Affairs Clingendael in the Hague.
-He has a PhD in Islam & Arabic and has published widely on Islamism, Salafism, particularly the ideological side of these phenomena.
+Joas Wagemakers (@JoasWagemakers) is an assistant professor in the Department of Philosophy and Religious Studies at Utrecht University in the Netherlands.
+He has a Ph.D. in Islam & Arabic and has published widely on Islamism, Salafism, particularly the ideological side of these phenomena.
 He also co-edits ZemZem, a Dutch-language journal on the Middle East, North Africa and Islam.

 Vahid Brown is a former Harmony Fellow at the Combating Terrorism Center at West Point, a senior instructor for the CTC’s FBI program, and now pursuing a PhD in Near Eastern Studies at Princeton University.
 He is the author of Cracks in the Foundation: Leadership Schisms in al-Qa’ida, 1989-2006.
 His research focuses on the history of transnational Islamist militancy, particularly in Afghanistan and Pakistan.